gcharang/KomodoPlatform-wiki/Source-of-all-KomodoPlatform-Repositories-and-Releases.md

 **This page will link all related Komodo and SuperNET project source repositories and builds.
-Please let us know in Slack if any information needs to be updated.**
+Please let us know in [Discord](https://komodoplatform.com/discord) if any information needs to be updated.**

 ## Agama (Desktop)
 #### Source code